Basic Information

 Buildings

-- The house is still standing and has been restored.
-It is currently used as the main amenity center for the housing community (Summerville Journal Scene).
+- The house that is currently standing is the third to be built at The Ponds Plantation.
+It has been restored and is currently used as the main amenity center for the housing community (2).

 - The Historic Farmhouse: Part 1 | Part 2